 Many people are fairly comfortable with the idea of nouns, but they might not feel so confident when it comes to the idea of a noun clause.
-Noun clauses come in a variety of forms; therefore, breaking down the study into its basic components is essnetial to the proper learning of the form.
+Noun clauses come in a variety of forms; and learning about each form is the best way to understand the concept of noun clauses.

 A noun clause can act as a subject of a verb, and we will break down what that means after a couple of examples.
 This clause is acting as the subject of a verb is present in: